Menopause Naturopathic Treatment – Where Are You On The Menopausal Spectrum? Where To From Here?

 Natural Part Of Life

-For thousands of years menopause was seen as a natural part of life.
-Until 1960’s, when suddenly society started viewing it as an illness and deficiency, labelling it “ovarian failure”.
+For thousands of years, menopause was seen as a natural part of life.
+Until 1960’s, when suddenly society started viewing it as an illness and deficiency, labeling it “ovarian failure”.
 What a disempowering take on something that is saving you from giving birth at 70 years of age!

 To facilitate your transformation, pinpoint areas that need special nourishment.
 It’s easier when your nervous system is strong.
 Anything you can do to relax and allow what is happening to flow through you will make the whole experience one of liberation rather than misery.
 Spend time alone in nature most days.
 Sit in the park, with your back against a tree.
 Chill out listening to soothing music can allow thoughts and feelings to arise.
 Indulge in a quick catnap on a break, if you’ve had trouble sleeping.
 Take solace that you’re at an age where you don’t care what others think and it’s so liberating.

 Menopause is a great time for doing inner work.
 Journalling is an excellent way to explore your feelings, the way in which you react emotionally to your life situations, past and present, and much more by being truthful in your journal.

 Although the menopausal journey signifies an ending, it also bestows the freedom of new beginnings.
 If you believe modern society’s misinterpretation that menopause is the end of your life as a real woman, you will suffer.
 It’s a different stage and by no means the last stage.
 It can be a vital, exciting and fulfilling time of life.